TMJ Treatment in Atlanta

 Orthodontics can be an effective approach that can help with TMJ disorder.
 Once teeth are positioned correctly, the TMJ will also shift back into its optimal alignment.
 This will reduce or even eliminate any ongoing symptoms as well as prevent abnormal wear and tear to teeth, which can occur when teeth are not properly aligned.

-Treating TMJ Headaches
+Treatments For TMJ Headaches

 Massage Therapy.
 Gentle self-massage often helps relieve TMJ headache pain but will only provide temporary relief.
 Dr. Padolsky will instruct you on the best methods to massage your jaw and facial muscles to relieve tension and pain.